The average yearly U.S. salary for a full-time worker is $47,788.

 We can find plenty of other interesting information when we break the data down further:

-- Jobs traditionally thought of as “white collar,” described as “management, professional, and related occupations” in the BLS statistics, have the highest median salary, at $63,908.
-Service jobs pay the worst, with a median salary of $29,484.
+- Jobs traditionally thought of as “white collar,” described as “management, professional, and related occupations” in the BLS statistics, have the highest median salary, at $68,744.
+Jobs in “farming, fishing, and forestry occupations pay the worst, with a median salary of $29,952.
+Service jobs also have a similarly low median salary, at $30,940.

 Previous Average Salary Numbers: